Research In Action

 - enhance our understanding of traffic safety, both in the state of NJ and nationally

-For example, CIRP@CHOP recently collaborated with the NJ Division of Highway Traffic Safety to develop the state’s annual report on young driver crashes.
-During this collaboration, we developed the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse, which includes:
+For example, CIRP recently collaborated with the NJ Division of Highway Traffic Safety to develop the state’s annual report on young driver crashes.
+During this collaboration, we developed the New Jersey Traffic Safety Outcomes (NJ-TSO) Program database, which includes:

 - full licensing history